fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "I cast (the garment of love) over thee from Me, so that thou might be reared under My eye. ...
 We saved thee from all grief, although We tried thee with various trials. ...
 O Moses, I have chosen thee for Mine Own service"
     Quran, surah Taa-Haa (Taa-Haa) 20:39-41

-Taking into account the idea of this spiritual parallelism, together with other aspects of prophet Muhammad ﷺ  's early life, it has been suggested that it was God under Whose direct care prophet Muhammad ﷺ   was raised and prepared for the responsibility that was to be conferred upon him.
+Taking into account the idea of this spiritual parallelism, together with other aspects of prophet Muhammad's ﷺ   early life, it has been suggested that it was God under Whose direct care prophet Muhammad ﷺ   was raised and prepared for the responsibility that was to be conferred upon him.

 ### Foster Mother